dr-megha/ANN-and-CNN-compare/README.md

 I have used MNIST dataset for this comparison.

 Results
-- CNN converges faster then plain vanilla network
+- CNN converges faster than plain vanilla network
 - With equal number of epochs, CNN gave 2% more validation accuracy as compared to vanilla network